geopm/geopm/service/README.rst

 ``write_batch()`` is made to user's PlatformIO object, the geopmd process forks the batch server process and no more updates can be made to the configured requests.
-The batch server uses inter-process shared memory and FIFO special files in tmpfs to enable fast access to the configured stack of GEOPM signals and controls.
+The batch server uses inter-process shared memory and FIFO special files to enable fast access to the configured stack of GEOPM signals and controls.

 To implement the ``read_batch()`` method, the ServiceIOGroup writes a character to a FIFO to notify the batch server that it would like the